 Here are some of the programs we offer for young people.

-Aspire is a community-based youth service that works alongside young people aged eight to 21, to support their hopes and ambitions.
+Aspire is a community-based youth service that works alongside young people aged 12-21 (8-11 years if sibling is 12+ and currently in the Aspire program) to support their hopes and ambitions.
 The program supports young people at risk of:

 - Disconnection from family, community or support networks

 - Disengagement with school, training and/or employment

 Our youth workers aim to support young people by encouraging positive connections and communications with family, friends and community.
 This includes individual support; tailored youth development activities; recreational activities; lifestyle education; community participation; and advocacy.

 Young people can contact Aspire themselves, or be referred by service providers, family members, friends, school, police and government agencies.